Who discovered positron annihilation?: The positron, pair production, and positron annihilation

-The creation of electron and positron pairs has first been observed by \citet{BlackettOcchialini1933} in a Wilson cloud chamber.
+The creation of electron and positron pairs was first observed by \citet{BlackettOcchialini1933} in a Wilson cloud chamber.
 Shortly after, \citet{Chadwicketal1934} argued that the positrons are most likely not created in the nucleus itself, but in the ``electric field outside the nucleus'' (that is, in the electron shells).